-What are Dissociative Conditions?
+What are Dissociative Disorders and Conditions?

 Dissociative conditions involve a dissociation or interruption from consciousness, awareness, identity or memory.
 They may result from psychological trauma or severe stress.
 Dissociative disorders are further categorized into dissociative amnesia, dissociative identity disorder, and depersonalization disorder.
 Dissociative symptoms can interfere with normal functioning, adversely affecting work, school or interpersonal relationships.